 Visiting Iceland was on my bucket list for a long time.
 Amazing geysers, waterfalls, volcanoes, glaciers, beaches and mountains kept popping up on my Instagram feed making me jealous of not seeing them with my own eyes.
-This changed in August when I embarked on a 15 day road trip with my boyfriend.
+This changed in August when I embarked on a 15-day road trip with my boyfriend.

 As much as I’m eager to show you all the cool spots we visited, let’s start with all the things you need to know before visiting the country.

 Iceland is expensive.
 Coming from London I didn’t expect to find a big difference, but to my surprise I found most things more expensive than in the UK.
-We saved a bit by taking Wayfarer camping food in the country, but be aware there is a 3 kg per person limit on food you can take in and uncooked meat and milk products are not permitted, Their currency is Icelandic Krona.
+We saved a bit by taking Wayfarer camping food in the country, but be aware there is a 3 kg per person limit on food you can take in and uncooked meat and milk products are not permitted, The currency in Iceland is the Icelandic Krona.
 (ISK) We exchanged some money in the UK before out trip, as I’m very old fashioned and like paying with cash, but they accept debit cards everywhere.

 There are toilets at most attractions, national parks, but it can take time from getting from one to the other, so using nature as your toilet is very common.
 Just make sure you don’t leave any toilet paper behind!

 We rented a small two person campervan from Touring Cars.
 We were satisfied with them.
 The car was perfect for our needs, which was to have a proper roof over our head at night and avoid being cold in a tent.
 The car came with kitchen equipment (pans, cutlery, plates, kitchen stove, etc) which made preparing food easy.
 Make sure to have a credit card with you as most companies require that!